marioczpn/strimzi-kafka-cluster-deployment-automation/README.md

 # Deployment of Strimzi/Kafka cluster and example application using Kafka Streams API

-This whole project was developed in one week, during free time.
+As the whole project was developed in one week, during free time, it has been tested only on MacOS so far.
 A week of learning and discoveries.

 This solution are divided in the three main phases.

- - **Deployment Automation for Strimzi, Kafka cluster and APPs:**
+ - ## **1.)
+Deployment Automation for Strimzi, Kafka cluster and APPs:**
 	 - For this phase was developed an automation using [Ansible](https://docs.ansible.com/ansible/latest/index.html) to set up a kubernetes cluster in my local.